XF411/CSharp-ConsoleGame/README.md

-A mini windows Console game for train my c# skill.
+A mini windows Console game for review my c# skill.